 Any candidate for a premises liability lawsuit would have to be injured as a direct result of some feature of the property.
 Owners have an affirmative duty to make their property reasonably safe for people entering their property.
 The only exception to this liability is if you were trespassing on the property–in that circumstance, you would be solely responsible for any injuries you suffered.

 If you suffer an injury as a result of any of the above conditions or another property-maintenance oversight, you may have grounds for a lawsuit with the help of a lawyer.
 In order to hold the owner liable, the lawyer must prove that the property owner either:

-As with medical malpractice, a lot of this depends on vague legal definitions of what constitutes a "reasonable person."
-But the experienced and knowledgeable injury attorneys from Findlay Personal Injury Lawyers can help.
-They've tried many similar cases and are familiar with the Ontario court system.
+As with medical malpractice, a lot of this depends on vague legal definitions of what constitutes a “reasonable person.”
+But the experienced and knowledgeable injury lawyers from Findlay Personal Injury Lawyers can help.
+They’ve tried many similar cases and are familiar with the Ontario court system.

 At Findlay Personal Injury Lawyers, we treat every client as the individual they are.
 We do our best to help you navigate the difficulties of premises liability law, which can be difficult to grasp at first.
-If you'd like to hear our take on your premises liability case, contact us by calling (855) 862-7258.
-We serve Hamilton, Stoney Creek, and communities in the south of Ontario.

 Contact us by calling 905-522-9799 to set up a free initial case review.